 First, reflect.
 Spend time thinking about how getting involved in undergraduate research can complement your academic experience and prepare you for your future goals.

 Talk with staff at the CCSA, your academic advisors, and the directors of undergraduate studies in your department for further guidance on identifying opportunities, when might be a good time to engage in research, and how to gain the most from the experience.
+If you are a student in STEM, consider contacting the UCISTEM team in Career Advancement for further guidance on research-based internship experiences and potential Metcalf funding.
 Below you will find some general advice, as well as suggestions for how to identify research opportunities.
 Click on the links to the left to find general advice, tips on how to find research and an advisor(s), how to communicate with faculty, and what you can expect to prepare for a potential research advisor's review.